robertb1982/RSBWebDesign/README.md

 # RSBWebDesign
-Files and Assets from my portfolio website.
-Full website is on it's way, but have build a coming soon page using HTML, CSS, JavaScript.
+Files and Assets from my portfolio respsonsive website.
+This website is under construction, and is in the process of being built from scratch, but I have uploaded what I've built so far using HTML, CSS, JavaScript and jQuery.